cytopia/devilbox/docs/getting-started/create-your-first-project.rst

    <?php echo 'hello world';

-Vist your project url again and see what has changed: http://project-1.loc
+Visit your project url again and see what has changed: http://project-1.loc

 .. image:: /_static/img/devilbox-project-hello-world.png